Gas holder: Australia

-Gasholders, though once common, have become rare in Australia.
+Gas holders, though once common, have become rare in Australia.
 Most gasworks within the country were demolished or repurposed, and few gasometers remain because of this.
 A good example of a largely intact gasometer is located at the Launceston Gasworks site in Tasmania.
 Though the gas bell has been removed, all other components are intact.
 The remains of two older 1860s gasometers are also visible on site but only the foundations remain.
 In Sydney a beautiful ornate gasometer frame can be seen from the platform of the Macdonaldtown railway station which was built above the access tunnels of the adjoining gasworks site.

 In Queensland, the Gasworks Newstead is a commercial, residential, and retail development adjoining the river at Newstead, Brisbane, opening in 2013, built around a now heritage-listed 1887 gas holder.
 Only the frame remains, inside of which is a plaza used as a public recreation zone and for occasional special events such as markets or concerts.
 At dusk each day a dynamic lighting display illuminates the frame.
 The former industrial site on the inner-city fringe became an urban renewal zone for upmarket housing centred on the Gasworks zone.

-For many years, a huge gasholder towered over the Arden Street Oval, the home ground of the North Melbourne Football Club in the Victorian Football League.
-Television coverage of Australian Rules football matches played at the famous ground showed the gasholder dominating the landscape.
-It was demolished in late 1977/early 1978.
+For many years, a huge gas holder towered over the Arden Street Oval, the home ground of the North Melbourne Football Club in the Victorian Football League.
+Television coverage of Australian Rules football matches played at the famous ground showed the gas holder dominating the landscape.
+It was demolished in late 1977 to early 1978.

 Argentina

-This gasholder once operated by Gas del Estado is located in Villa Maipú, Partido de San Martín, Argentina.
+This gas holder once operated by Gas del Estado is located in Villa Maipú, Partido de San Martín, Argentina.
 It was built in 1948 by MAN, and it was used to store coke gas produced by a near factory named Usina Corrales.
 With a total height of 85 m and a diameter of 54 m, it was operational for short period of time until in 1954 it was decommissioned.
 The structure remains in place and it is property of Gas Natural Fenosa.

 Other storage systems

-Gas more recently was stored in large underground reservoirs such as salt caverns.
-In modern times, however, line-packing is the preferred method.
+Most gas is stored in large underground reservoirs such as salt caverns.
+For short-term local storage, line-packing is the preferred method.

 Throughout the 1960s and 1970s it was thought that gas holders could be replaced with high-pressure bullets (a cylindrical pressure vessel with hemispherical ends).
 However, regulations brought in meant that all new bullets must be built several miles out of towns and cities, and the security of storing large amounts of high-pressure natural gas above ground made them unpopular with local people and councils.
 Bullets are gradually being decommissioned.
 It is also possible to store natural gas in liquid form, and this is widely practised throughout the world.